-WMH’s employment litigation team has a proven record of success in complex, high-profile employment disputes.
-Our lawyers represent plaintiffs and defendants in a wide range of matters, from employment discrimination to #MeToo sexual misconduct allegations, wrongful termination, whistleblower claims, and contract disputes.
+WMH’s employment litigation team has a proven record of success in a wide range of complex, sensitive employment matters, including allegations of employment discrimination, sexual misconduct, wrongful termination, whistleblower claims, and contract disputes.

 Areas of Focus[Expand all]

-WMH lawyers counsel businesses on ways to avoid potential employment litigation.
-Our lawyers guide clients through the complicated array of federal and state wage and hour laws, family and parental leave laws, and regulatory compliance issues.
-We also work proactively with our clients to review their company policies and practices in order to eliminate problems that could expose them to lawsuits.
+WMH lawyers counsel organizations on ways to avoid potential employment litigation.
+We guide clients through the complicated array of federal and state wage and hour laws, family and parental leave laws, and regulatory compliance issues.
+WMH lawyers also work proactively with clients to review company policies and practices to eliminate issues that could expose them to lawsuits.

 We have substantial experience litigating employment discrimination matters.
 We fight for employees who have been treated unfairly or wrongfully terminated based on their age, race, gender, or disability.
-We are also trusted by businesses to quickly and efficiently resolve discrimination claims by their employees.
+We are trusted by organizations to quickly and efficiently resolve discrimination claims.

 Restrictive Covenant Litigation+-

-WMH regularly advises employers as well as individuals with respect to employment contracts and the enforceability of restrictive covenants.
-Our objective is to help our clients avoid legal issues that may arise either at the time of hiring or termination.
-When contract disputes arise, we effectively find solutions through negotiation and, if necessary, litigation.
+WMH regularly advises employers and individuals regarding employment contracts and the enforceability of restrictive covenants.
+Our aim is to help clients avoid legal issues that may arise either at the time of hiring or termination.
+When contract disputes surface, we find solutions through negotiation and, if necessary, litigation.

 We have represented companies and individuals in a wide range of whistleblower investigations conducted by the Internal Revenue Service (IRS), Securities and Exchange Commission (SEC), Food and Drug Administration (FDA), Occupational Safety and Health Administration (OSHA), and Sarbanes-Oxley Act (SOX) Whistleblower Protection Program, as well as those brought under New Jersey’s Conscientious Employee Protection Act (CEPA).

 For corporate clients, we provide counsel on remedial actions that correct problems and defuse employee concerns.
-For whistleblowers who have been targeted with retaliation by their employers, we are aggressive about securing a favorable settlement.
+For whistleblowers targeted with retaliation by their employers, we are aggressive about securing a favorable settlement.

-Our team includes the former Deputy General Counsel and Chief Compliance Officer of a large media company with more than 10,000 employees.
+Our team includes the former Deputy General Counsel and Chief Compliance Officer of a large media company with over 10,000 employees.
 His experience gives us keen insight into the compliance issues faced by our clients.